Disease Guide ·Osteosarcoma (Bone Cancer) ·2026

 Amputation and Chemo Limits

-Some policies have per-condition or annual maximums that may not cover the full cost of amputation plus a complete chemo protocol.
-Limb-sparing surgery at specialty hospitals is even more expensive and may require pre-authorization.
-Check your policy limits before choosing a treatment plan.
+Some policies have per-condition or annual maximums that don't cover full amputation plus chemo.
+Limb-sparing surgery costs more and needs pre-authorization.
+Check policy limits before treatment.

 🇺🇸 US Pet Insurance Guide